(xiii) Provisions, contingent liabilities and contingent assets

 The fair values of the financial assets and liabilities are included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.

-2. Financial instruments with fixed and variable interest rates are evaluated by the Company based on parameters such as interest rates and individual credit worthiness of the counterparty.
-Based on this evaluation, allowances are taken to account for expected losses of these receivables.
+2. Financial instruments are evaluated by the Company based on parameters such as individual credit worthiness of the counter¬ party.
+Based on this evaluation, allowances are taken to account for expected losses on these receivables.
 Accordingly, fair value of such instruments is not materially different from their carrying amounts.

 The Company uses the following hierarchy for determining and disclosing the fair value of financial instruments by valuation technique: